cosmos72/gomacro/fast/README.md

     or it overflows both int64 and uint64.
   See [Go Language Specification](https://golang.org/ref/spec#Operators) for the correct behavior

+* recover() does not like the mixing of interpreted and compiled code: if an interpreted function invokes as defer a compiled function, or a compiled function invokes as defer an interpreted function, then, inside that defer, recover() will not work: it will return nil and will **not** stop panics.

+  recover() works normally if the function and its defer are either **both interpreted** or **both compiled**.

 Misc TODO notes:
 * when importing a package, reuse compiled .so if exists already
 * gomacro FILE: execute main() if (re)defined and package == "main"